Table of Contents

 Plastic Pollution: A Global Crisis

-Plastic waste is the most visible and widely publicized form of marine pollution.
-Each year, an estimated 8 to 12 million metric tons of plastic enter the ocean, according to a landmark 2015 study in Science.
-This figure is equivalent to dumping a garbage truck full of plastic into the ocean every minute.
-Without significant intervention, the cumulative amount of plastic in the ocean could outweigh all fish by 2050.
+According to a landmark 2015 study published in Science, an estimated 8 to 12 million metric tons of plastic enter the oceans annually.
+This volume is roughly equivalent to dumping a full garbage truck of plastic waste into the ocean every minute.
+Without significant intervention, projections indicate that the cumulative mass of ocean plastics could surpass the total mass of all fish by 2050, fundamentally altering marine ecosystems.

 Microplastics and Nanoplastics